 So how often to shower?
 While we’re all different, her general answer is: “Don’t shower if you’re not dirty.
 When you do shower, make it not too hot, not too long.”
 If foregoing the shower, her advice is to “just wash ‘your bits,’ the underarms, the groin and the feet.”
 She knows the idea of not showering daily is radical, but it just happens to be good for the skin.

-What are the main problems with beauty products?
+What are the main problems with sensitive skin and beauty products?

 A cleanser may have 40 ingredients, a moisturizer and eye makeup another 30.
 Shampoos are very problematic.
 “They usually have north of 30 ingredients,” some hidden within generic terms like “fragrance”.
 Since a reaction to a shampoo tends to start on the face or neck, the connection can be missed.